 - The opposite is also true.
 If as a child your emotional and physical needs were unmet.
 If your carers were inconsistent in how they related to you, then you may develop into someone who struggles to form quality attachments.

 Perhaps you have reached the point where you can see that your relationships keep going wrong in the same way.
-Is it time to take a closer look at this, and to give yourself the chance to have a fresh start?
+Is it time to take a closer look at this, at your mental health, and to give yourself the chance to have a fresh start?

-As adults we can find ourselves having to play ‘catch up’ with our psychologies.
+As adults, we can find ourselves having to play ‘catch up’ with our psychologies.
 We may grow up having an idea that certain social relationships don’t work so well for us, but maybe not really grasp the way in which the attachments we form breakdown and fail in similar ways.
+We may not understand our attachment patterns.

 You may have attachment issues that you haven’t properly acknowledged